 5. Employee Challenge

 Hold an employee challenge about spreading kindness and love.
-The annual Random Acts of Kindness week falls February 12-18 in 2019.
+The annual Random Acts of Kindness week falls on February 11-18 in 2020.
 Employees can sign up and spread joy with their office colleagues with daily challenges.

 6. Office Games and Fun